Admissions Guide - Grading and Evaluation

 Final grades are available on the Student Portal at the end of each semester.
 Any errors or omissions on grades issued must be reported to the Registrar’s Office within four weeks from their date of issue.

-Official transcripts (the student’s accumulated academic history record) will be sent, upon written request, to agencies, institutions, or employers.
+Official transcripts (the student’s accumulated academic history record) will be available via MyCreds at the end of each term.
+MyCreds is a secure, online digital credential platform which allows students to share their documents securely with educational institutions, employers and other third-party organizations.
 The College will not release transcripts or grade reports to students who have not met their financial obligations to the College.
-Please visit the my.saultcollege.ca student portal or www.saultcollege.ca/request-transcript to order a transcript.
+Please visit the my.saultcollege.ca student portal or click here to order a transcript.

 F. Academic Progress and Grading

-Please review our Academic Progress and Grading Policy, located on the student portal, for information particular to student progress throughout their studies, grading legend, and applicable procedure.
+Please review our Grading Policy and our Program Progression and Graduation Requirements Policy, located on the student portal, for information particular to student progress throughout their studies, grading legend, and applicable procedure.

 Procedure: